 If your parts are going to be exposed to water you’ll need to use stainless steel rather than carbon steel.
 And if your parts need to conduct electricity well, copper may be the best choice.
-Different materials react to temperature, and some expand and contract more than others.
+Metal alloys react differently to high temperatures, and some expand and contract more than others.
 Knowing this will help ensure the parts will function properly when they’re in use.

-Elements like stress load, tolerance, and types of fastening (welding, rivets) also impact your material needs.
-And you’ll want to consider specifications for military and aerospace parts or government regulated food or medical environments.
+Elements like stress load, tolerance, and types of fastening (welding, rivets, etc) also impact your material needs.
+And you’ll want to consider specifications for military and aerospace parts, or government regulated food and medical environments.

 Each material has it’s own pros and cons.
 The more you know about how your part will be used and the environment it will be used in helps choose the right material.

 Today, there are hundreds of different metals and alloys used for CNC machined parts.